giorgiop94/digital-garden/_notes/Talks - Metta and Emptiness - Rob Burbea and Catherine McGee.md

 	- Opening the hands up and visualizing Metta coming out of it
 	- Experiencing and expressing Metta through our lives, even to the inanimate objects

 Sometimes, you will feel a sense of metta, warmth and kindness, open to it and enjoy it.
 But just like everything else, it will be impermanent.
-No need to be bothered by that when it's not there. **If we put too much pressure on ourselves to feel metta, we lose the sensitivity to notice subtler sensations**.
+No need to be bothered when it's not there. **If we put too much pressure on ourselves to feel metta, we lose the sensitivity to notice subtler sensations**.

-Element of **faith**([[The 5 Heroic Motivations]]), we are planting the seeds with the phrases, knowing that they will eventually sprout (even if we don't feel it flowing right now)
+Element of **faith** ([[The 5 Heroic Motivations]]), we are planting the seeds with the phrases, knowing that they will eventually sprout (even if we don't feel it flowing right now)

 ### Using Samadhi to Cultivate Metta
 - We can start practicing with phrases and images to cultivate a sense of Metta in the body